 Bonus Tip: Hire a guide service to hike Paria Canyon-Vermilion Cliffs Wilderness

 Paria is a place an experienced backpacker can accomplish.
-But an experienced guide – like one from Just Roughin’ It – knows the area, water sources, best places to camp, what to expect in the event something unplanned does occur, and where all the cool sites are that a first-timer will miss first time through.
+But a company like Just Roughin’ It – knows the area, water sources, best places to camp, what to expect in the event something unplanned does occur, and where all the cool sites are that a first-timer will miss first time through.
 So let us know if you need help planing your trip.